IPS Security: How Active Security Saves Time and Stops Attacks in their Tracks

 What is IPS Security?

 An intrusion prevention system (IPS) is a network security technology that monitors network traffic to detect anomalies in traffic flow.
 IPS security systems intercept network traffic and can quickly prevent malicious activity by dropping packets or resetting connections.
+They can be a preventative measure as part of your incident response plan.

 IDS versus IPS: What is the Difference?